nus-cs2103-AY2021S2/tp/docs/team/ppris.md

 title: Princess Priscilla Paulson's Project Portfolio Page
 ---

-## Project: AddressBook Level 3
+## Project: CakeCollate

-CakeCollate - Level 3 is a desktop cakecollate application used for teaching Software Engineering principles.
+CakeCollate is a desktop application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.

-[comment]: <> (* **New Feature**: Added the ability to always list orders sorted by delivery date)

-[comment]: <> (    * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.)

-[comment]: <> (    * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.)

-[comment]: <> (    * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.)

-[comment]: <> (    * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*)

 * **New Feature**: Added the ability to map order item index in user inputs to order description
-  * What it does: The add command takes in a new parameter of order item indexes (indexes referring to the order items listed on the right of the GUI), which will be then mapped to order descriptions
+  * What it does: The add command takes in a new parameter of order item indexes that refer to items in the order item model, which will be then mapped to order descriptions
   * Justification: This allows the user to save keystrokes if they've already entered a particular order description e.g. `chocolate cake` before.
   * Highlights: This feature required creating an AddOrderDescriptor, and resulted in lots of refactoring for the AddCommand and AddCommandParser, which affected majority of the tests that use addcommand.
   * Credits: The AddOrderDescriptor used was similar to the EditOrderDescriptor, though there are some different methods included.